 - Urinary tract infections (UTIs) , which increase during pregnancy in women with SCIs.
 Your urine should be tested frequently.

 - Pressure sores .
-The additional weight of pregnancy puts greater pressure on the skin and may increase the risk of pressure sores.
+The extra weight of pregnancy puts greater pressure on the skin and may increase the risk of pressure sores.
 Be sure you perform skin exams regularly.

 - Mobility devices.
 The weight gain of pregnancy may mean that you need to change the type of mobility device you use.
 You may also have to change your transfer technique.

 - Lung function.
-Women with damage higher on the spinal cord may experience reduced lung function.
+Women with damage higher on the spinal cord may have reduced lung function.
 Ventilator support may be needed.

-For more information on grief and the grieving process, see the topic Grief and Grieving.
+For more information on the grieving process, see the topic Grief and Grieving.

 Pain in an SCI can be complicated and confusing.
-There are different types of pain, and they are often described in different ways.
 You may feel pain where you have feeling.
 But you may also feel pain in an area where otherwise you have no feeling.
-The pain may be severe at some times, but at other times it may disappear or bother you only a little.
+The pain may be severe at some times.
+But at other times it may disappear or bother you only a little.

-The most common type of pain experienced with SCI is neuropathic pain around the injury area.
-This is also known as the "circle of fire" or the "ring of fire."
-Neuropathic pain is caused by damage to the nervous system.
-Other types of pain include musculoskeletal (pain in the bones, muscles, and joints), and visceral (pain in the abdomen).
+The most common type of pain is neuropathic pain, caused by damage to the nervous system.
+Other types of pain include musculoskeletal pain (in the bones, muscles, and joints), and visceral pain (in the abdomen).

-The specific treatment for your pain depends on the type of pain: in general, you use medicines and you modify activities and activity levels.
-Do not ignore your pain: talk to your doctor about it.
+Don't ignore your pain.
+Talk to your doctor about it.
 He or she can help figure out the type of pain and how to manage it.
 Also, pain can signal a more serious problem.

-For more information on managing chronic pain, see the topic Chronic Pain.
+For more information on managing pain, see the topic Chronic Pain.

 Strength and flexibility

 What exercises you can do will depend on what part of your spinal cord was injured.
-You may be able to do some strengthening exercises with free weights or weight machines.
-You may be able to do flexibility exercises yourself, or you may need help.
-Your doctor can help you find the best exercises for you.
+You may be able to do:

-Note: Exercise may trigger autonomic dysreflexia, a syndrome characterized by a sudden onset of very high blood pressure and headaches.
+Note: Exercise may trigger autonomic dysreflexia, which can cause sudden very high blood pressure and headaches.
 If not treated promptly and correctly, it may lead to seizures, stroke, and even death.
-Although autonomic dysreflexia rarely leads to these more serious complications, it is important to know the symptoms and watch for them.
-Autonomic dysreflexia is more common in people with an injury to the thoracic nerves of the spine or above (T6 or above).
+These complications are rare, but it is important to know the symptoms and watch for them.

-Moving from your wheelchair to other locations is known as a transfer.
-Your injury and strength will determine what type of transfer you can do: you may be able to do it yourself, or you may need assistance.
-There are general things that are important to know when transferring, such as locking your wheelchair and making the distance between the transfer surfaces as small as possible.
+Moving from a wheelchair to another location is known as a transfer.
+Your injury and strength will determine what type of transfer you can do.
+You may be able to do it yourself, or you may need help.
+There are some important things to know for safe transfers, such as to lock your wheelchair and make the distance between the transfer surfaces as small as possible.

 Adapting your home